LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

 Thank you for the suggestion.
 Technically, from the Dockerfile in the GitHub repository, one can learn how to recompile the code inside the Docker container.

-In the revision of `README.pdf`, we will provide details on how to recompile (i) the C++ code of the volesti-RaML interface and (i) the OCaml code of Hybrid RaML.
+In Section 4.4 of the revised `README.pdf`, we provide details on how to recompile (i) the C++ code of the volesti-RaML interface and (i) the OCaml code of Hybrid RaML.
 The remaining code, such as the Python scripts, does not need recompilation after modification.

 > Being able to test to analyser on new benchmarks is required to grant the